 RECOMMENDED: 29 Radiant Rottweiler Mixes

-What Rottweilers Were Originally Bred For
+4 Jobs That Rottweilers Were Bred For

 As stated above, the Rottweiler is a crossbreed between Roman dover dogs (herding) and the German Sheepdogs.
-This mixture was a successful attempt at a new breed that would have the energy of a herding dog and the temperament of a guard dog.
+This mixture was a successful attempt at a new breed that would have the high energy of a herding dog and the temperament of a guard dog.

 Those two qualities defined the job description for which the Rottweilers were bred to do in the past.
 They worked various working jobs, making them one of the most versatile breeds in the world.
-Read on to learn more about the Rottie’s jobs.

 After the collapse of the Roman empire, the presence of the drover dogs in the southwest German town Rottweil brought the idea of crossbreeding them with the prevalent German Sheepdogs.
 But why did they need to do such a thing?